I Don't Wanna Wait (David Guetta and OneRepublic song)

 "I Don't Wanna Wait" is a song by French DJ David Guetta and American pop rock band OneRepublic, released on 5 April 2024 through What a DJ and Warner Music UK.
 Guetta and OneRepublic frontman Ryan Tedder built the song based on the melody of "Dragostea Din Tei" by the Moldovan Eurodance group O-Zone, along with Michael Pollack, Aldae, Brent Kutzle, Jakke Erixson, Josh Varnadore, Tyler Spry and Timofey Reznikov, while Guetta, Kutzle, Spry, Erixson and Renizkov produced it.
 It is included on the deluxe edition of OneRepublic's sixth studio album Artificial Paradise.

 Background

 "I Don't Wanna Wait" was debuted during Guetta's set at the Ultra Music Festival in Miami on 23 March 2024, with Tedder joining him on stage to sing the song.

-Lyrics

-The lyrics center around living in the moment and not wanting to wait for the weekend, a theme emphasized by the repeated line:

-“I don’t wanna wait(nana nana)…”

 Music video

 The music video was released on 25 April 2024 and includes footage of Guetta's performance of the song at the Ultra Music Festival intercut with a story showing a couple on a night out.